Want to know how to start making sales on Etsy when you’re starting from zero?

 You could also offer canvas prints, or have your watercolor paintings on tote bags or other products.
 This gives more variety and choice to your customers.

-4. Making your first sale- have at least one Etsy sale to show for
+4. To start making sales on Etsy have at least one sale to show for

 This may be controversial to say, but I see nothing wrong with getting the ball rolling by having a family member or friend purchase your first artwork from you so that you can at least have one sale to show for.
 I mean, no one wants to look at a big fat 0 sales.